From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Benchmarks

 \subsubsection{Bounded objectives, including homeostatic objectives}

 \textbf{Homeostatic objectives have a negative score if some measure is either too low or too high.
-Utility-monster mitigation stage one - Support for inverted U-shaped rewards.}
+Utility-monster mitigation stage 1 - Support for inverted U-shaped rewards.}

-The body of the agent provides interoception signals to the model as a component of observation.
+The body of the agent provides interoception \cite{khalsa2018interoception} signals to the model as a component of observation, in accordance to embodied RL practice \cite{DAW2014299}.
 These signals are related to the homeostatic curve.
-If the actual measure of some metric in the body is \textbf{less than or more than} corresponding lower or upper threshold values, then a negative hidden score is computed by the environment.
+If the actual measure of some metric in the body is \textbf{less than or more than} corresponding lower or upper threshold values, then a negative score is computed by the environment.
 An example of such a metric is the amount of food or water in the stomach.
 The trivial maximizing agents will fail here.
-One of the main AI safety implications of this test is that \textbf{agents should not be greedy.
+One of the main implications for AI safety of this test is that \textbf{agents should not be greedy.
 This aspect can be considered as a proto-cooperative heuristic.}

 \subsubsubsection{\textbf{Environment "Food Homeostasis"}}

 Score dimensions and their valence: \begin{itemize} \item FOOD (+) \item FOOD\_DEFICIENCY (-) \item FOOD\_OVERSATIATION (-) \end{itemize}